what is HMO

 Can I use an HMO mortgage calculator?

-If you’re unsure how much you can borrow for your houses of multiple occupation investment, using a mortgage calculator should help you get a clearer picture.
+If you’re unsure how much you can borrow for your HMO investment, using a mortgage calculator should help you get a clearer picture.
 An HMO mortgage calculator can also give you an idea of how much the monthly repayments might be.

 HMO and Molo

-While we’re not ones to toot our own horn here at Molo, we take pride in offering HMO mortgages to landlords with 12 or more months’ experience.
-You can also borrow on HMO homes with up to six bedrooms and get a loan to value of up to 75 per cent of the property’s price.
+At Molo, we take pride in being able to offer HMO mortgages to landlords with 12 or more months’ experience.
+You can also borrow on HMO homes with up to 12 lettable rooms and get a loan to value of up to 75% of the property’s price.

 Related posts